Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-\item At the LHC, the proposed Forward Physics Facility (FPF)---a new underground facility aimed at hosting numerous far-forward experiments at the HL-LHC~\cite{ANCHORDOQUI2022}---has been discussed as a potential site for future dedicated search experiments for mCPs.
-Two FPF experiments with excellent sensitivity to mCPs have been proposed: the full FORward MicrOcharge SeArch experiment (FORMOSA-II)~\cite{Foroughi2021} and the Forward Liquid Argon Experiment (FLArE)~\cite{Kling2022}.
+At the HL-LHC, the proposed Forward Physics Facility (FPF)---a new underground facility aimed at hosting four complementary far-forward detectors~\cite{ANCHORDOQUI2022,Anchordoqui2025}---has been discussed as a potential site for future dedicated search experiments for mCPs.
+Among these, two FPF experiments with excellent sensitivity to mCPs have been proposed: the full FORMOSA experiment~\cite{Foroughi2021} and the Forward Liquid Argon Experiment (FLArE)~\cite{Kling2022}.
 These experiments benefit from the enhanced production of mCPs in the forward direction exhibited by many of the principal modes of mCP production at hadron colliders.
-The first phase of the FORMOSA experiment (FORMOSA-I) has been proposed to take place at the UJ12 cavern near the ForwArd Search ExpeRiment (FASER) at the LHC.
-A layered scintillation detector similar in size to the milliQan demonstrator detector but composed of four layers has been proposed for the FORMOSA-I experiment, whereas a full detector design similar in size to the MAPP-1 detector has been considered for FORMOSA-II~\cite{Foroughi2021}.
-In the recent study by Foroughi-Abari et al., the sensitivities of FORMOSA-I and -II were estimated for the $14$~TeV HL-LHC assuming an integrated luminosity of $3$~ab$^{-1}$~\cite{Foroughi2021}.
-In the case of FORMOSA-I, the sensitivity of the experiment to mCPs is competitive with the estimated projections for the MAPP-1 and milliQan experiments at the HL-LHC~\cite{Foroughi2021}.
-The full FORMOSA-II detector improves on this significantly, surpassing the sensitivities of the milliQan, MAPP-1, and FerMINI experiments~\cite{Foroughi2021}.
-On the other hand, the proposed FLArE detector (located further from the IP than FORMOSA) is expected to achieve a sensitivity that is complementary to these experiments~\cite{Kling2022}.
+The FORMOSA detector design comprises a layered scintillation detector approximately four times larger than the MAPP-1 detector, though its final design will be constrained by the engineering limits of the FPF cavern.
+Based on the full detector design, FORMOSA's projected sensitivity at $13.6$~TeV, assuming an integrated luminosity of $2$~ab$^{-1}$, surpasses the charge sensitivities of the milliQan, MAPP-1, and FerMINI experiments~\cite{Anchordoqui2025}.
+An additional $\mathrm{Ce}\mathrm{Br}_{3}$ subdetector has also been considered, demonstrating further improvements in sensitivity for charges below $\sim 10^{-3} \:e$.
+In comparison, the proposed FLArE detector, located further from the IP than FORMOSA, is projected to achieve a sensitivity complementary to the MAPP-1 and milliQan experiments~\cite{Kling2022}.